-Students who want to register for classes that are already full may do so through my.StMU or by submitting a Registration/ Change of Registration form to the Enrolment Services Office.
+Students who want to register for classes that are already full may do so through my.StMU.
 Registrations for waiting lists are processed in the order in which they are received.

 Students on the waiting list are required to attend the class up to the change of registration deadline, and, if space in the class becomes available, will be notified by e-mail.